History of Bolivia: Black October

-The 2005 election and the Evo Morales administration
+Evo Morales administration

 The deterioration of the political system contributed towards the rise of a loose confederation of indigenous social movements, the MAS and other parties, with the head of the MAS, Evo Morales, a former cocalero, as leader.
-In the elections of December 2005 Evo Morales and MAS obtained a comfortable victory reaching 54% of the electorate's votes, becoming the first Indigenous Bolivian president in history.

-On 1 May 2006, Evo Morales delivered on his promises to nationalize most of Bolivia's natural gas fields, which many indigenous Bolivians had demanded for years.
+In the elections of December 2005, Morales and MAS obtained a comfortable victory reaching 54% of the electorate's votes, becoming the first Indigenous Bolivian president in history.
+On 1 May 2006, Morales delivered on his promises to nationalize most of Bolivia's natural gas fields, which many indigenous Bolivians had demanded for years.
 Troops were sent in to occupy the gas fields and take back control from foreign companies that same day.
 Many were operated by Petrobras, Brazil's largest energy company, and this political development was expected to strain relations between Morales and Brazilian president Luiz Inácio Lula da Silva.
 On 29 October 2006, the Morales government signed agreements with eight foreign gas firms including Petrobras, to give the Bolivian national gas company a majority stake in the gas fields, bringing the nationalization to completion.
+In August 2007, a conflict which came to be known as The Calancha Case arose in Sucre.
+Local citizens demanded that an official discussion of the seat of government be included in the agenda of the full body of the Bolivian Constituent Assembly.
+The people of Sucre wanted to make Sucre the full capital of the country, including returning the executive and legislative branches to the city, but the government rejected the demand as impractical.
+Three people died in the conflict and as many as 500 were wounded.
+The result of the conflict was to include text in the constitution stating that the capital of Bolivia is officially Sucre, while leaving the executive and legislative branches in La Paz.
+In May 2008, Morales was a signatory to the UNASUR Constitutive Treaty of the Union of South American Nations.

 In late August 2007, the MAS purged the Constitutional Tribunal of magistrates that voted earlier in the year against Morales' move to fill Supreme Court vacancies while Congress was in recess.
 The purge dismantled the outlet for arbitration between branches of government.
 On 4 May 2008, autonomy referendums were held in four eastern departments, in which they declared themselves autonomous from the central government.
 All four referendums passed.
-Evo Morales deemed this referendum illegal in part due to the low turnout.

-In February 2009 a new constitution was enacted by Evo Morales.
+Morales deemed this referendum illegal in part due to the low turnout.
+In February 2009, a new constitution was enacted by Morales.
 This gave Bolivians of indigenous descent more economic and political rights.
 Between 2006 and 2014, GDP per capita doubled and the extreme poverty rate declined from 38 to 18%.
 Moreover, the Gini coefficient (a measure of statistical dispersion intended to represent the income or wealth distribution of a nation's residents) declined from 0.60 to 0.47.

-Evo Morales was re-elected in 2009.
-His second term witnessed the continuation of leftist policies and Bolivia's joining of the Bank of the South and Community of Latin American and Caribbean States; he was again reelected in the 2014 general election.

-Following the disputed 2019 general election and the ensuing unrest, in events characterized as a coup d'état by supporters of Morales, the president resigned, declaring that he did so to "protect the families of Movement for Socialism members".
-He then flew to Mexico where he had been granted political asylum.